-ELEC3013 Communication Systems 1
+Communication Systems 1

-Staff Contact: A/Prof I. Korn S2 L2 T2 Prerequisite: ELEC3012 or ELEC3032
+Staff Contact: A/Prof I. Korn

+Prerequisite: ELEC3012 or ELEC3032

 Overview of information acquisition, transmission and processing.
-Aims to enable students not specialising in this field to understand the communication problems they are likely to meet in their career, and to provide a background if they intend to specialise in communications.
+Aims to enable students not specializing in this field to understand the communication problems they are likely to meet in their career, and to provide a background if they intend to specialize in communications.
 Topics include analogue to digital conversion (sampling, quantising, aliasing, pulse code modulation, delta modulation, time and frequency division multiplexing).
 Modulation and demodulation (amplitude, frequency and phase modulation, signal to noise ratio, noise figure, error probability, bandwidth, spectrum, intersymbol interference).
 Communication systems (radio wave propagation, antennas and arrays, modems, repeaters, equalisers, line coding).